remyd1/containers-benchs/methods_and_results/core_i5-4590/docker_centos7_single_core.md

 With 'lm' option, the average is 5.783 GFlops, without, it is 5.746 GFlops.
 So the results are very close but higher than the results obtained after a gcc4.8 compilation.

-### With a static compilation on the host and after the copy on the centos docker container
+### With a static compilation on the host

-- On the host side :
+- On the host side:
 ```bash
 docker run -ti f4f72904eac8
 # on another term